TeamHypersomnia/rectpack2D/README.md

 # rectpack2D
 Tiny rectangle packing library allowing multiple, dynamic-sized bins.

+The code is ugly, I know, I was learning the language at the time.
+Nevertheless, it's been years since I used it for the first time in my open-source shooter [Hypersomnia][3].
+No crashes so far and works quite fast.

 Copied from: http://gamedev.stackexchange.com/a/34193/16982

 [This algorithm][1] should meet every gamedeving needs.